 What does it mean?

 Der Muffel means “sour puss” or “grouch.”
-Therefore, one who hates Valentine’s Day is sometimes referred to as Der Valentins-Muffel, or Valentinsmuffel, in Germany.
+Therefore, someone who hates Valentine’s Day is sometimes referred to in Germany as Der Valentins-Muffel, or Valentinsmuffel.

 How is it used?

 Presumably this word is used quite often, as 40 percent of Germans said they hated Valentine’s Day in 2017, according to a Bild article.

 The Elbphilharmonie in Hamburg, decorated for Valentinstag.
 Photo: DPA.

 It is, after all, not traditionally celebrated in Germany.
 In fact, most traditions around the holiday were brought to Germany by Americans stationed in the country after World War II.

 The first Valentine’s Ball in Germany took place in Nuremberg in 1950 and the holiday has slowly spread in popularity since then.

 The main beneficiaries of the celebration are the German flower and sweets industries, whose prices increase during the month of February.